DSC-SPIDAL/dapwc/README.md

 dapwc
 =====

 Deterministic Annealing Pairwise Clustering (dapwc) is a scalable and parallel clustering program that operate on non vector space.
+GitHub page for this project is available at http://dsc-spidal.github.io/dapwc/

 Success Stories
 -----